Last updated 25 March 2020

 Email: Our email address is email@example.com.

 Paid-for orders placed in the online shop receive priority over anything else, and phone orders and emails take second place to them.
 None the less, emails are dealt with as quickly as possible, though a reply may be a few days in coming if Fighting 15s is busy with orders.
 Fighting 15s regrets that it is currently unable to take orders by phone or email because of the number of online orders that have to be processed.

 In person: Our address is Green Butts, Colwell Road, Freshwater, Isle of Wight, PO40 9SL, United Kingdom.
 We can receive visitors only by arrangement and at the visitors' own risk.

 No. The local branch of our bank has closed, meaning that the most accessible route for paying in cheques and postal orders has gone.

 Fighting 15s accepts payment by PayPal and by Visa and Mastercard credit and debit cards.
-The site offers three payment gateways: PayPal, for payment by PayPal and by credit or debit card; Barclaycard, for payment by Visa or Mastercard credit or debit cards; and telephone payment, for payment by card without using an online payment gateway.
-It is the customer's responsibility to phone Fighting 15s to make payment if the telephone payment option is chosen.
+The site offers two payment gateways: PayPal, for payment by PayPal and by credit or debit card; and Stripe, for payment by Visa or Mastercard credit or debit cards and Apple Pay.

-The PayPal and Barclaycard payment gateways are third-party gateways, which means that Fighting 15s never sees customers' card details for payments taken through them.
+The PayPal and Stripe payment gateways are third-party gateways, which means that Fighting 15s never sees customers' card details for payments taken through them.
 Payment is taken automatically at the time of ordering.
 Fighting 15s cannot, therefore, add items to an order paid for using a third-party gateway because we do not have the necessary payment details.